 Photographic Hides for Photography & Filming Red Kites

-It is important to note that to confirm hides, they have to be both Booked, and Paid for online.
-Thank you
+Please note that to confirm a hide booking, it needs to be both booked, and paid for online.

 While the normal kite feeding hides are more than adequate for photography for those with compact SLRS and pocket cameras, we have built these specialist photographic hides for photographers with lenses 300mm and upwards.
 How to photograph red kites by Graeme Eaton

-Normal admissions to the farm are included in the prices below.
+Normal admission to the farm is included in the prices below.